 Commonly a rating of below 300 PSI means that the coating can be pulled off from the concrete.
 Anything greater than 300 PSI usually means that the coating did not delaminate and the concrete failed instead.
 In other words, the coating would pull up chunks of concrete with it before delaminating.
 This will generally be expressed as a concrete failure, not coating failure.

-Gardner Variable Impactor – This test helps determine impact resistance in a coating.
+This test helps determine impact resistance in a coating.

-The machine used has a small anvil with a hole in the center that a sample of the coating is placed over.
-A round punch is then placed on top of the coating, centered over the hole in the anvil.
 A weight is then dropped from a predetermined height down a tube that is centered over the punch.
 The coating sample is then examined for failure.

-What is interesting to note is that more flexible coatings such as polyurethane have much higher impact ratings than some of the toughest epoxies.
+What is interesting to note is that more flexible coatings such as polyurethane or polyureas have much higher impact ratings than some of the toughest epoxies.
 This is another reason why they make for such a good top coat.

-Chemical Resistance – Along with abrasion resistance, these ratings are some of the most important to review – especially when examining top coats or film forming sealers such as acrylics for your garage floor.
+Along with abrasion resistance, these ratings are some of the most important to review – especially when examining top coats or film forming sealers such as acrylics for your garage floor.

 Fortunately these ratings are fairly self-explanatory and expressed in chart form as the example below illustrates.